Breeding

 There is not room here to list all the attributes we look for but the main things are listed below.

-• A good head with a flat forehead, a big, kind, soft eye is selected for to achieve the required temperament
+- A good head with a flat forehead, a big, kind, soft eye is selected for to achieve the required temperament

-• Correct conformation with scope
+- Correct conformation with scope

-• Lightness on the lead and a responsive light mouth
+- Lightness on the lead and a responsive light mouth

-• The placement of the hind leg with a strong, forward stifle is essential as it dictates the ability of the horse
+- The placement of the hind leg with a strong, forward stifle is essential as it dictates the ability of the horse

-• A correct, light, smooth, comfortable and neat action completes the picture.
+- A correct, light, smooth, comfortable and neat action completes the picture.

 It is a very fine line breeding a horse that is trainable, co-operative and who wants to be with you but at the same time has the character or that special “X Factor” to perform at the highest level.
 Emphasis is continually put into achieving the right balance between the horse that is just too docile to one that has too much energy, which takes years longer to train and even then may not make it.
-The “Champion Horse” has special characteristics and the genetics from these champion horses are widely incorporated in our breeding programme.
+The “Champion Horse” has special characteristics and the genetics from these champion horses are widely incorporated in our breeding program.

 With such selective breeding we are now finding young horses with natural ability coming through that have the feel they have “been there before” or “were born fully trained”.
 Two years in the first month of training will follow the ball around using “no reins” as it is so bred into them.
 The stud’s horses are renowned for putting the ball just in the right spot no matter the situation and not too close or too far away.
 It is important that these horses are still given the time to mature and to resist the temptation to use them ahead of their time.